 Document Conventions

-For future reference within this document, all mentions of the first experimental product design, multiple arrays placed at disjointed points in a room connected via wireless connectivity modules, will be referred to as design “A”.
-The second design, consisting of a ring of microphone arrays to be modularly placed at a central point within a room, will be referred to as design “B”.
+For future reference within this document, all mentions of the first experimental product design, multiple arrays placed at disjointed points in a room connected via wireless connectivity modules, will be referred to as "Design A”.
+The second design, consisting of a ring of microphone arrays to be modularly placed at a central point within a room, will be referred to as "Design B”.

 Intended Audience and Reading Suggestions